scalajeremy/Jekyll-workshop/6_action.md

 ## Add some posts

 Take a look to the **_posts** folder.
-There is a file that should look like that "*2019-06-25-welcome-to-jekyll.markdown*".
+There is a file that should look like that `2019-06-25-welcome-to-jekyll.markdown`.
 This is a post, a news, an entry to your blog.
-By default, Jekyll will show them to your homepage by date order.
+By default, Jekyll will show them on your homepage by date order.
 For now, we'll just learn to make a new entry.

-Open your favorite text/code editor and create a new file "**2019-06-25-workshop.md**"
+Open your favorite text/code editor and create a new file `2019-06-25-workshop.md`

 Jekyll use something call **YAML Frontmatter**.
-It's some lines you have to put at the start of your file to let it know how it must show the page.
+It's some lines you have to put at the start of your file to let it know how it must handle the page.

+#### Put these lines

 ```yml
 ---